 The driving question today is no longer whether this or that conflict is a civil war but what political work the notion of “civil war” is being exercised to do.
 States descend into civil wars when contrasting conceptions of life within them are deemed irreconcilable.
 Living, for a considerable proportion of the state’s inhabitants, is made unbearable.
 Those at least nominally controlling the state apparatus insist on obedience and deference to its way of being, on pain of erasure.
 Civil wars are struggles over competing ways of being in the world, over their underlying conceptions, over control of the state and its apparatuses to materialize and advance these commitments.

 A critical discussion on cultures of civil warring in our times.
-On Wednesday, October 28, at 12:00 pm PDT, UCHRI will host a critical conversation on civil war with Elizabeth Anker (George Washington University), Adom Getachew (University of Chicago), Brad Evans (University of Bath), and Achille Mbembe (University of Witwatersrand).
+On Wednesday, October 28, at 12:00 pm PDT, UCHRI will host a critical conversation on civil war with Elisabeth Anker (George Washington University), Adom Getachew (University of Chicago), Brad Evans (University of Bath), and Achille Mbembe (University of Witwatersrand).

 Please RSVP to receive a personalized link to join the Zoom webinar.